dmwm/CMSKubernetes/kubernetes/rucio/README.md

 # First time setup

+## OpenStack project

+You need to request a personal OpenStack project in which to install your kubernetes cluster.
+You might also want to request a quota for "Shares" in the "Geneva CephFS Testing" type for persistent data storage.
+This is used right now by Graphite.

 ## Setup a new cluster in the CMSRucio project:

 Begin by logging into the CERN cloud infrastructure `slogin lxplus7-cloud.cern.ch` then: